BBYO's March of the Living

 - Activities & entrance fees

 - Gratuity for program staff

-High school-age teens wishing to join the National Teen Delegation can register now.
+Our delegation is full for 2014.
+High school-age teens wishing to join the National Teen Delegation can pre-register for 2015 now.
 We encourage you to review the registration details for complete information about the March of the Living registration process and terms.
-There are only a limited number of spaces available for the 2014 March of the Living, and we recommend signing up early.
+There are only a limited number of spaces available for the March of the Living, and we recommend signing up early.

 Program Cost: $5,350